On choosing mixture components via non-local priors: Introduction

 \section{Introduction}

-Mixture models have many applications, {\it e.g.} in human genetics \citep{Shork}, false discovery rate control \citep{Efron}, signal deconvolution \citep{West}, density estimation \citep{escobar} and cluster analysis ({\it e.g.}~\cite{raftery,raftery3}).
-An extensive treatment of mixtures is provided in \cite{book_silvia} and \cite{robert4}.
-In spite of their fundamental role in statistics, due to their irregular nature ({\it e.g.}~multi-modal unbounded likelihood, non-identifiability) choosing the number of components remains an elusive problem both in the Bayesian and frequentist paradigms.
-As discussed below, formal criteria often lead to too many or too few components, requiring the data analyst to perform some ad-hoc post-processing.
-Our main contributions are proposing the use of non-local priors (NLPs) to select the number of components, characterizing the properties of the associated inference and developing computationally tractable expressions and algorithms.
+Mixture models have many applications, {\it e.g.} in human genetics \citep{Shork}, false discovery rate control \citep{Efron}, signal deconvolution \citep{West}, density estimation \citep{escobar} and cluster analysis \citep{raftery,baudry2012combining}.
+See \cite{book_silvia} and \cite{robert4} for an extensive treatment.
+Despite having such a fundamental role, their irregular nature (multi-modal and unbounded likelihood, non-identifiability) creates difficulties in choosing the number of components both in the Bayesian and frequentist paradigms.
+As discussed below, although existing formal criteria may achieve model selection consistency as the sample size grows to infinity \citep{gassiat2013consistent}, in practice they often lead to too many or too few components and require the data analyst to perform some ad-hoc post-processing.
+Our main contributions are proposing the use of non-local priors (NLPs) to select the number of components, characterizing the properties of the associated inference (improved sparsity) and proposing computationally tractable algorithms.
+This includes the ECP algorithm, a new strategy to obtain posterior model probabilities applicable both to local and non-local priors.
+We also emphasise prior elicitation to obtain default prior parameters and illustrate the framework in popular families that include Normal, Student-$t$ (T), Binomial and product Binomial mixtures.
+Our formulation, theory and computational algorithms hold more generally, however.

-Consider a sample $\by=(\by_{1},...,\by_{n})$ of independent observations from a finite mixture where $\by_{i} \in \mathfrak{R}^{p}$ arises from the density
+Consider a sample $\by=(\by_{1},...,\by_{n})$ of independent observations from a finite mixture where $\by_{i} \in \mathbb{R}^{p}$ arises from the density